-No Non-Voting Shares had been issued as at December 31, 2022.
-The Non-Voting Shares, which have a two times preference over the common shares, were authorized as part of the new stock option program as described below.
+No Non-Voting Shares had been issued as at September 30, 2023.
+The Non-Voting Shares, which have a two times preference over the common shares, were authorized as part of the Non-Voting Option Plan as described below.

 Options granted under the Non-Voting Option Plan are exercisable for Non-Voting Shares.
-As at December 31, 2022, 1,027,129 options had been granted under this plan since its inception.
 The Non-Voting Option Plan has a cash settlement feature.
 Options granted under this plan vest at a rate of one-fifth of the grant at the end of each year over a five-year period.
-As at December 31, 2022, 614,089 options were outstanding, 162,753 options of which had vested.
+38,520 options were exercised in the first quarter of fiscal 2024, resulting in a \$3.3 million cash payment on these exercises which were paid during the quarter ended September 30, 2023.
+No options were forfeited during the second quarter of fiscal 2024.
+As at September 30, 2023, 639,079 options were outstanding, 242,995 options of which had vested.

 The Company has an Employee Deferred Share Units ("EDSU") plan which provides, among other things, that participants may elect annually to receive all or a portion of their annual bonus amounts that would otherwise be payable in cash in the form of EDSUs.
 EDSUs may be redeemed for cash or for common shares of the Company in accordance with the terms of the plan.
 Clairvest is required to reserve one common share for each EDSU issued under the EDSU Plan.

-The maximum number of Clairvest common shares reserved for the EDSU Plan has been increased to 350,000 common shares, which represented approximately 2.3% of the outstanding number of common shares.
-During the third quarter of fiscal 2023, 13,087 EDSUs were redeemed for a cash payment of \$1.0 million.
-As at December 31, 2022, 208,836 EDSUs had been issued and 195,749 EDSUs were outstanding under the EDSU Plan.
+The maximum number of Clairvest common shares reserved for the EDSU Plan has been increased to 350,000 common shares, which represents approximately 2.3% of the outstanding number of common shares.
+During the second quarter of fiscal 2024, 18,727 EDSUs were issued under the plan.
+As at September 30, 2023, 213,478 EDSUs were outstanding under the EDSU Plan.